JoeCarlin/AutomobileDataScrapper/README.md

 - It then sends this data into a csv file which is formatted in a table structure so that the data can be menipulated further if needed.

 car_data.csv
-- This file holds all of the vehicl data in a table like structure.
+- This file holds all of the vehicle data in a table like structure.

 test.py
 - This was a test file with the same exact functionallity but the iterations just take longer in order to analyse what is happenening with the code.